This is the multi-page printable view of this section. Click here to print.

 DevOps Console Credentials

-• Test Connection Click the button to verify that Success is displayed.
+• Test Connection Click the button to confirm that Success appears.

-Jenkins Management > Nodes > Agent Detail Screen
+Jenkins Management > Nodes > Agent Detail View

-Check that the Agent added from the DevOps Console has been created.
+Verify that the Agent added in the DevOps Console has been created.
 Run the Agent according to the guide on the Jenkins screen and connect it to Jenkins.

-• After generating the image, push it to the user image repository.
+• After creating the image, push it to the user’s image repository.

 Color mode